 Once a decade, the guide is revised, in part to close loopholes that have allowed brands to make misleading environmental claims about their products.

-Many brands and manufacturers are worried about the 2024 Green Guides update; others are unaware of its implications.
-The update promises stricter guidelines and harsher penalties for companies playing fast and loose with their environmental marketing.
-But the update also provides an opportunity for brands to innovate and establish fresh credibility with their customers.
+Many brands and manufacturers are concerned about the 2024 Green Guides update and implications for constructing product claims; others are unaware of its implications.
+The promise of an update brought with it the threat of stricter guidelines and harsher penalties for companies playing fast and loose with their environmental marketing.
+But, more importantly, preparing for the update created an opportunity for brands to innovate and establish fresh credibility with customers who are increasingly skeptical about environmental claims.

-What to Expect from the FTC’s Green Guides Update
+What the FTC’s Green Guides Update Would Entail

 1. Leveling the playing field for brands, big and small